Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 Where to stay in Pijao?

-Pijao has a modest choice of hotels and hostels, but there are some fine accommodations to stay a few nights.
+Pijao has a modest choice of hotels and hostels, but there are some nice accommodations to stay a few nights.

 We stayed at Finca Tradicional El Otoño